×

 We asked expats in Phnom Penh what banks they use and there advice about banking.
 They advised:

 "Before retiring in Phnom Penh, expats should know that the cost of living is relatively low compared to Western countries, making it an attractive destination for retirees.
 The official language is Khmer, but English is widely spoken in the city, especially in business and tourist areas.
 The local cuisine is diverse and delicious, with a mix of Khmer, Chinese, and French influences.
 Healthcare facilities in Phnom Penh are improving but still lag behind Western standards.
 Expats are advised to have comprehensive health insurance that covers medical evacuation.
 The city has a tropical climate, with a wet and dry season, and it can get very hot and humid.
 Phnom Penh is a bustling city with a rich history and culture.
 There are many temples, museums, and markets to explore.
 However, it's important to be aware of the traffic, which can be chaotic, and the high levels of air and noise pollution.
 The visa process for retirees is relatively straightforward.
 Expats can apply for a renewable one-year visa.
 However, it's important to note that there is no formal retirement visa, and the government requires proof of financial stability.
 The crime rate in Phnom Penh is relatively low, but petty crime like pickpocketing and bag snatching can occur, especially in tourist areas.
 Expats are advised to take standard precautions to protect their belongings.
 Finally, it's important to respect the local customs and traditions.
 Cambodians are generally friendly and welcoming, but they also value politeness and modesty.
-Public displays of affection are frowned upon, and it's important to dress modestly, especially when visiting temples," remarked one expat living in Phnom Penh, Cambodia.
+Public displays of affection are frowned upon, and it's important to dress modestly, especially when visiting temples," remarked one expat who made the move to Phnom Penh.

 What do expats in Phnom Penh appreciate most about the local culture?

 "Expats in Phnom Penh often appreciate the friendliness and hospitality of the local people.
 They are known for their warm smiles and willingness to help, making foreigners feel welcome and at ease.
 The local food is another aspect that expats appreciate.
 Cambodian cuisine is diverse and flavorful, with a variety of dishes to try.
 Street food is particularly popular, offering a unique and authentic culinary experience.
 Expats also appreciate the rich history and culture of Cambodia.
 From the ancient temples to the traditional music and dance, there is always something new to learn and explore.
 The slower pace of life is another aspect that many expats enjoy.
 Compared to the hustle and bustle of Western cities, Phnom Penh offers a more relaxed and laid-back lifestyle.
 Lastly, the cost of living in Phnom Penh is relatively low compared to many Western countries.
-This allows expats to enjoy a comfortable lifestyle without breaking the bank," said one expat in Phnom Penh.
+This allows expats to enjoy a comfortable lifestyle without breaking the bank," wrote a member in Phnom Penh.

 What do expats find most challenging?

 "Expats in Phnom Penh often find the language barrier to be the most challenging aspect of the local culture, as Khmer is a difficult language to learn and English is not widely spoken outside of tourist areas.
 The cultural norms and etiquette can also be difficult to navigate, as Cambodian culture places a strong emphasis on respect and hierarchy.
 The pace of life can be slower than what many expats are used to, which can lead to frustration when trying to get things done.
 The local cuisine, while delicious, can be a challenge for some due to the use of unfamiliar ingredients and flavors.
-Lastly, the heat and humidity can be difficult to adjust to, especially for those from cooler climates," said one expat in Phnom Penh.
+Lastly, the heat and humidity can be difficult to adjust to, especially for those from cooler climates," wrote one member in Phnom Penh.

 Is there a lot of crime in Phnom Penh?